 The central theme of Baha'u'llah's message is that humanity is one single race and that the day has come for its unification in one global society.
 God, Baha'u'llah said, has set in motion historical forces that are breaking down traditional barriers of race, class, creed, and nation and that will, in time, give birth to a universal civilization.
 The principal challenge facing the peoples of the earth is to accept the established fact of the oneness of humanity and to assist the processes of global unification.

 One of the purposes of the Baha'i Faith is to help make this possible.
-A worldwide community of more than five million Baha'is, representative of most of the nations, races and cultures on earth, is working to give Baha'u'llah's teachings practical effect.
+The worldwide community of Baha'is, representative of most of the nations, races and cultures on earth, is working to give Baha'u'llah's teachings practical effect.
 This practical effect is referred to as 'community building'.
 Their experience will be a source of encouragement to all who share their vision of humanity as one global family and the earth as one homeland.

 Humanity is now coming of age.
 It is this that makes possible the unification of the human family and the building of a peaceful, global society.
 Among the principles which the Baha'i Faith promotes as vital to the achievement of this goal are:

 the assurance to women of full equality of opportunity and rights with men